 With tactics in improving engagement rate and having enabled authentication systems to securely send email campaigns, the last thing marketers can do before they send their email campaigns is to run them through a checklist that should include

-- Checked all links are accurate and include UTM tags if necessary.
+- Whether they have checked all links are accurate and include UTM tags if necessary

 - Good CTAs

-Now, this checklist can be automated, with a tool that runs through emails campaigns to ensure that they are ready for delivery.
-But this checklist does not have to be automated.
-Senders can also check through manually.
+Now, this checklist can be automated with a tool that runs through emails campaigns to ensure that they are ready for delivery.
+But this checklist does not have to be automated, as senders can also check through manually.
 Things that you can check include:

 Regularly cleaning your contact lists prevents marketers from sending emails to inactive users, some of which might have been converted into spam traps.
-Clean lists also have more engaged users, especially when they are well-segmented.
+Additionally, clean lists also have more engaged users, especially when they are well-segmented.